Es ist das Heil uns kommen her, BWV 9: 3

 The tenor aria depicts the "sinking" of "Wir waren schon zu tief gesunken" (We were already too deeply sunk) in downward motifs and an irregular rhythm of syncopes, observed by Dürr as an image of "a giddy descent into the abyss of sin".

 4

 The bass continues the "sermon", "Doch mußte das Gesetz erfüllet werden" (Yet the Law must be fulfilled).

 5

 The duet "Herr, du siehst statt guter Werke" (Lord, you see, instead of good works) is set for five parts of equal weight, the soprano and alto voices, flute, oboe d'amore and continuo, in intricate canonic counterpoint in da capo form.

 6

-The bass continues the "sermon" a third time, "Wenn wir die Sünd aus dem Gesetz erkennen" (When we recognize our sin against the Law).
+The bass concludes the "sermon", "Wenn wir die Sünd aus dem Gesetz erkennen" (When we recognize our sin against the Law).

 7

 The closing chorale, "Ob sichs anließ, als wollt er nicht" (Although it appears that He does not will it), is set for four parts.
 While Bach's closing chorales are often in simple homophony, the lower voices are set here in unusual polyphony.